 Pressure Regulator is Malfunctioning

 A pressure regulator is engineered to detect and modify the water pressure from a main water supply line.
 If the water pressure from your local city or suburb is too high, this component will decrease the pressure to prevent damage to the water pipes in your house.

 The low hot water pressure in your home may be caused by a malfunctioning pressure regulator that is unable to accurately analyze and modify the pressure of incoming water from the water supply line.
 To confirm this is the issue, we recommend attaching a pressure gauge to an outdoor spigot in your yard to confirm the PSI rating of your water.
 Once you determine you have an ineffective pressure regulator, contact a technician on our team.
 We will remove the broken regulator component with a new model.

 Blockages in Water Lines

-A noticeable decline in hot water pressure may also be an indicator of a severe blockage in your water lines behind your walls or under your house.
+An ordinary cause of low hot water pressure in homes is a blockage in the water lines behind your walls or under your house.
 If you believe you have a clogged water line, immediately contact a professional technician from Fenwick Home Services.